emmelamanda/Raptor/README.md

 ## Variables

-ID: Goshawk name
+**ID**: Goshawk name

-Order: Ordered number of repeated experimental trial starting at 1 and repeating with every individual trial.
+**Order**: Ordered number of repeated experimental trial starting at 1 and repeating with every individual trial.
 Moving lure and stationary model trials are each numbered separately beginning at 1.

-Rep: 1 or 2 reflects whether this individual trial was the first or 2nd repetition at each experiment location (trials were repeated once with each color model/lure at each location, initial color was randomly selected for each location prior to experiments).
+**Rep**: 1 or 2 reflects whether this individual trial was the first or 2nd repetition at each experiment location (trials were repeated once with each color model/lure at each location, initial color was randomly selected for each location prior to experiments).

-Cover: O - Open habitat (Meadow with dead grass)
+**Cover**:    O - Open habitat (Meadow with dead grass)
               F - Forest habitat (Ponderosa forest with sparse understory)

-Ground: B - Brown, bare ground i.e. meadow or forest floor
+**Ground**:   B - Brown, bare ground
               W - White, snowy ground

-Lure: B - Brown wild-type agouti rabbit pelt
+**Lure**:     B - Brown wild-type agouti rabbit pelt
               W - White rabbit pelt

-Motion: M - Moving lure
+**Motion**:   M - Moving lure
               S - Stationary model

-Dist: Attack distance (meters) or distance between hawk take-off and lure/model capture location.
+**Dist**: Attack distance (meters) or distance between hawk take-off and lure/model capture location.